zhenw4ng/rust_goap/README.md

 ## Acknowledgments

-This project was inspired by and extracts core GOAP concepts from the [dogoap](https://github.com/victorb/dogoap) repository, a Rust implementation of Goal-Oriented Action Planning.
-GOAP Lite builds upon these foundations with a focus on simplicity, performance, and future extensibility including JSON serialization support.
+This project was inspired by and extracts core GOAP concepts from the [dogoap](https://github.com/victorb/dogoap) repository, a Rust implementation of Goal-Oriented Action Planning. rust_goap builds upon these foundations with a focus on simplicity, performance, and future extensibility including JSON serialization support.

 ---

-**GOAP Lite** - Simple, efficient, and extensible goal-oriented planning for Rust applications.
+**rust_goap** - Simple, efficient, and extensible goal-oriented planning for Rust applications.